 The Foundation Stage Curriculum and the Early Years Foundation Stage (EYFS) provides a structure of learning opportunities through which we develop the different aspects of early education.

 We believe our curriculum helps children meet learning opportunities within a happy, secure and interesting environment through practical activity, enquiry and purposeful play, with consolidation through practice, talk and reflection.

-We plan half termly topics that we feel will inspire the children's curiosity, understanding and development.
-All seven main areas of learning are incorporated into the outdoor curriculum and planning is cross curricular across all areas.
-Throughout the EYFS curriculum we are always incorporating children’s skills and development under the characteristics of effective learning.
+We plan activities and lessons carefully to inspire the children's curiosity, understanding and development.
+All seven main areas of learning are incorporated into the indoor and outdoor provision and planning is cross curricular across all areas.
+Throughout the EYFS curriculum, we are always incorporating children’s skills and development under the characteristics of effective learning.

 Personal and Social and Emotional Development